kevgo/kevgo/README.md

 ## Greetings! 👋

-Here are some open-source tools I created to automate tedious tasks around software development.
+Here are some open-source tools I created to automate boring and repetitive activities around software development.
 I hope you find some of them useful! 🙏

 - [Git Town](https://github.com/git-town/git-town) synchronizes and manages Git branches, which reduces merge conflicts.